OpenNebula/docs/source/management_and_operations/host_cluster_management/hosts.rst

-.. _host_guide:
+.. _hosts:

 ================================================================================
 Hosts
 ================================================================================

 In order to use your existing physical nodes, you have to add them to the system as OpenNebula Hosts.
 To add a host only its hostname and type is needed.
-Hosts are usually organized in Clusters, you can read more about it in the :ref:`Managing Clusters <cluster_guide>` guide.

 .. warning:: Before adding a Linux host check that you can ssh to it without being prompt for a password.

-Create and Delete Hosts
+Creating and Deleting Hosts
 ================================================================================

-Hosts are the servers managed by OpenNebula responsible for Virtual Machine execution.
+Hosts are the servers managed by OpenNebula responsible for running VMs.
 To use these hosts in OpenNebula you need to register them so they are monitored and made available to the scheduler.

 Creating a host: